Nib (pen): Nib plating

 Further gold plating provides favorable wettability, which is the ability of a solid surface to reduce the surface tension of a liquid in contact with it such that it spreads over the surface.

 Nib tipping

 Gold and most steel and titanium nibs are tipped with a hard, wear-resistant alloy that typically includes metals from the platinum group.
 These metals share qualities of extreme hardness and corrosion resistance.
-The tipping material is often called "iridium", but there are few if any, nib or pen manufacturers that used tipping alloys containing iridium metal since the mid-1950s.
-The metals osmium, rhenium, ruthenium and tungsten are used instead, generally as an alloy, shaped into tiny pellets which are soldered or welded onto a nib tip prior to cutting the nib slit and grinding the tip into its final shape.
+The tipping material is often called iridium, but few, if any, nib or pen manufacturers have used tipping alloys containing iridium since the mid-1950s.
+The metals osmium, rhenium, ruthenium and tungsten are used instead, generally as an alloy, shaped into tiny pellets which are soldered or welded onto the nib tip before the nib slit is cut and the tip ground into its final shape.
 Untipped steel and titanium points will wear more rapidly due to abrasion by the paper.